Ridley Conservation Park

 Vegetation in the park is very representative of the region with mallee open woodland including red mallee and yorrell through to semi-arid low woodlands.
 Stands of murray pine are associated with shrubland of hopbush and cassias.
 If you are a keen bird watcher, keep an eye out for honeyeaters, mallee ringnecks, purple-crowned lorikeets and butcher birds.

-Although this park Is great to visit at any time of your, we recommend visiting in autumn to see the mallee birds at their most active.
+Although this park is great to visit at any time of year, were commend visiting in autumn to see the mallee birds at their most active.

 Visitor information, bookings and park management:

 National Parks Wildlife Service South Australia Riverland and Murraylands Regional Office

 Medical, fire (including bushfire) and police emergency situations

 National Parks and Wildlife Service SA – After-hours duty officer